 Limitations

-A lot of Arhaus comfort skews lounge-forward: deeper seats and plush top layers can encourage slouching if you don’t reset posture.
-Low-profile backs can also be a deal-breaker if you want consistent shoulder and neck support while upright.
+Much of Arhaus comfort still skews lounge-first: deeper seats and plush top layers can encourage slouching if you do not reset posture.
+Low-profile backs can also be a deal-breaker if you want steady shoulder and neck support while upright.
 Motion seating adds power and clearance requirements that limit placement flexibility.
-And because return rules differ for stock vs. custom orders, measuring and fit planning matter as much as the feel.
+And because return rules differ for stock vs. custom orders, measuring and fit planning matter as much as seat feel.

 Arhaus Sofa Vs. Alternatives